openstack/keystone/doc/source/configuringservices.rst

 Configuring Nova to use Keystone
 --------------------------------

-When configuring Nova, it is important to create a admin service token for the service (from the Configuration step above) and include that as the key 'admin_token' in Nova's api-paste.ini [filter:authtoken] section or in nova.conf [keystone_authtoken] section.
+When configuring Nova, it is important to create an admin service token for the service (from the Configuration step above) and include that as the key 'admin_token' in Nova's api-paste.ini [filter:authtoken] section or in nova.conf [keystone_authtoken] section.